-The 2019 Blue Hills Deer Management Plan is on the state’s website.
+The 2020 Blue Hills Deer Management Plan is available on the mass.gov website.
+(There is currently no information available regarding the 2021 Blue Hills Deer Management Permitted Hunt.)

 Prior to 2015, hunting in the Blue Hills had been prohibited for more than 100 years.

 In September 2015, the state announced public hearings on a proposed deer hunt in the Blue Hills, an area that, prior to 2015, had not permitted hunting for 100 years.
 Despite the majority of the public’s comments either opposing the hunt or expressing serious concerns, the state announced on October 14 that the hunt would take place.
 Shortly after, the hunt began in November.
 Over a period of 4 days of shotgun hunting, 64 deer were killed.
 In 2016, 58 deer were killed—6 fewer than in 2015—despite the fact that more hunters participated, an additional 700 acres was opened for hunting, and bow hunting was also allowed (in addition to shotgun hunting).
 Across 2015 and 2016, nearly $300,000 in state and local money was spent on the hunt, translating to a cost of at least $2,200 per deer.

 In 2017, the hunt was expanded by adding 11 days of bow hunting, bringing the total number of hunting days up from 4 to 15.
 An additional 450 acres of land were also opened to hunting.
 Despite the increased hunt duration and increased land available, just 67 deer were killed—3 more than the previous record.
 State and local agencies once again spent thousands of dollars on the hunt, with no significant decrease in the purported deer population to show for it.

 In 2018, an additional 180 acres of land were opened up and 25 hunters added to the hunt; the hunt remained 15 days long.
 72 deer were killed—just 5 more than the previous year.